huichenmoyan/ThinkPad-E480-Hackintosh/README_EN.md

 - <kbd>Fn</kbd> can't work after waking from sleep.

+- Bluetooth can't work after waking from sleep.(See: #1)

+- Airdrop can only drop by one side.(See: #2)

 ## Tips

 1. Please use the universal image to install macOS, then replacing the EFI.